 Taking on a home DIY project like installing a tile floor can be a great way to save money.
 But you want to make sure you have the right amount of tile before you head out.
-Here is our ceramic tile calculator that can help you figure out how much tile you will need and how much it will cost you.
+Here is our ceramic tile calculator that can help you figure out how many tiles you will need and how much it will cost you.

-That’s right this is also a tile cost calculator!
-This calculator helps you calculate the cost of the tile as well as what you will need to take on this project.
-You can use this to calculate floor tile, wall tile and any other area you are wanting to tile.
+That’s right; this is also a tile cost calculator!
+This calculator helps you calculate the cost of the tile and what you will need to take on this project.
+You can use this to calculate floor tile, wall tile, and any other area you want to tile.

-And if you are wanting to know how much it will cost to have someone do it for you all you have to do is add in the labor cost to the equation.
+And if you want to know how much it will cost to have someone do it for you, all you have to do is add the labor cost to the equation.

 What you will need to use the tile calculator

 There are a few things you will need to know to use this calculator.
 This will work on tile flooring and can work on all sizes.

 Use this section to show the size of a single tile.
 You can measure your tile in any unit of measure you want.
 This calculator will accommodate inches, feet, meters, centimeters, and yards.
 That way, you can calculate the area of surface a single tile will have in your project and how many you will need to cover the square footage (or square inches or square meters, or square yards) you are working with.